-- incorporate active frontages especially where the development forms part of the Town Centre; - ensure entrances are emphasised and designed to complement the public realm onto which they front; - consider a mix of uses and where residential forms part of the mix, ensure a mix of housing tenure and type is achieved; - respect and satisfactorily address order and unity, expression, integrity, siting, massing, scale, proportion, rhythm, materials and landscaping - include any necessary provision for the screening of service plants - where the existing design is good and much appreciated, respect the context of the site and the character of the part of Central Swindon within which it is located - embody the principles of inclusive design and access for all; - preserve or enhance the character, appearance and setting of Conservation Areas or Listed Buildings; - deliver the sustainable construction requirements set out in Policy CAAP 2, including the provision of space for the storage of waste; and - incorporate Secured by Design principles on all major new developments. - Major developments are developments of 1,000 sq. m. (gross) and over and developments involving 10 or more dwellings.
+- incorporate active frontages especially where the development forms part of the Town Centre; - ensure entrances are emphasised and designed to complement the public realm onto which they front; - consider a mix of uses and where residential forms part of the mix, ensure a mix of housing tenure and type is achieved; - respect and satisfactorily address order and unity, expression, integrity, siting, massing, scale, proportion, rhythm, materials and landscaping - include any necessary provision for the screening of service plants - where the existing design is good and much appreciated, respect the context of the site and the character of the part of Central Swindon within which it is located - embody the principles of inclusive design and access for all; - preserve or enhance the character, appearance and setting of Conservation Areas or Listed Buildings; - deliver the sustainable construction requirements set out in Policy CAAP 2, including the provision of space for the storage of waste; and - incorporate Secured by Design principles on all major new developments.

+Major developments are developments of 1,000 sq. m. (gross) and over and developments involving 10 or more dwellings satisfy the Council that exceptionally high quality design has been employed throughout the proposal;